Mary Jane Slippers

 **I thought this was obvious, but apparently not: PLEASE OH PLEEASE do not use any of my photos without my permission!
 I’m a nice person, so if YOU ask nicely, I’d make a consideration.
 Also, don’t post this pattern anywhere else.
 A simple link to this page would be a great way to share it.
 You CAN sell slippers you make, of course, but for pete’s sake, take photos of what you made to show your customer/s!
 Keep those hooks going!**

-I’ve received many messages via Ravelery about this pattern.
-I’m not much of a pattern writer, so this is the best I could do.
-If you still have questions, please feel free to email me! lisa@goodknits.com.
+I’ve received many messages via Ravelry about these slippers.
+It’s more of a tutorial than a pattern.
+It’s very easy to adjust to your size, but if you still have questions, please feel free to email me! lisa@goodknits.com.

 Crocheted Mary Jane Slippers